April 28-May 1, 2022 | Camp Strake

 Powder Horn trainers do not teach participants to be an expert or even to be self-sufficient in any aspect of outdoor skills.
 Unit leaders will still need to find knowledgeable, trained, and certified individuals to help provide a safe and exciting outdoor high adventure program.

 Adult leaders from all Scouting programs and young adults age 14 and older are eligible to attend; there are no restrictions on attending the course a second time.
 The course has a limited capacity and fills up early, so don’t wait to register!
-Staff should contact Lily Garrison for the registration link.
+Staff should contact Brendan Cronin for the registration link.

 Register Powder Horn Flier